epatrizio/epatrizio/README.md

 ## Side projects

+### miniml2wasm

+`miniml2wasm` ([MiniML to WebAssembly compiler](https://github.com/epatrizio/miniml2wasm)) is a personal pedagogical project.\
+This compiler, written in OCaml, has several goals : First of all, it's always difficult to write a compiler, so, let's try!\
+Next, I'd like to better understand ML languages (e.g. strong static typing, inference) and manipulate Wasm bytecode.

 ### ola

-`ola` ([OCaml Lua experiments](https://github.com/epatrizio/ola)) is a personal experimental project.
+`ola` ([Ocaml LuA interpreter](https://github.com/epatrizio/ola)) is a personal pedagogical project.\
-First of all, `ola` is a Lua language interpreter written in OCaml.
+First of all, `ola` is a Lua language interpreter written in OCaml.\
 Then, `ola` is a space where I can really discover Lua.\
 At the end, my objective is to obtain a deeper understanding of dynamic languages, build on a minimal (but powerful) design!